 A lot of more expensive road bikes have 700x23c or 700x25c tires.
 However, these are intended for more experienced riders who can keep their balance at higher speeds.
 Instead, Raleigh Merit 1 has 700x28c tires which are much more suitable for beginner riders, in my opinion.

 They will allow you to go fast on the flats, but they will provide you with added stability and grip when cornering and when riding in the rain.
 Moreover, they increase comfort as well, as they absorb road vibrations better.

-When it comes to braking, you will have Tektro dual pivot callipers and Shimano Claris STI brake levers at your disposal.
+When it comes to braking, you will have Tektro dual pivot calipers and Shimano Claris STI brake levers at your disposal.
 We are seeing disc brakes becoming more and more popular in road biking, but they would increase the price on this set up too much.
-Moreover, brake callipers are enough for entry-level riders who do not do a lot of high-speed descending.
+Moreover, brake calipers are enough for entry-level riders who do not do a lot of high-speed descending.
 Plus, they keep the weight down.

 Pros & Cons

 Here is a quick overview of the best aspects of Raleigh Merit 1 and areas where it needs to do a bit better next time.

 - Lightweight aluminum frame